 First of all, a common concern many people have about bankruptcy is how long does bankruptcy stay on a credit report.
 This concern is valid because our credit reports are used for much more than merely obtaining credit.
 Your credit report could be a factor used by insurance companies when setting premiums for insurance policies.
 Credit reports are used by banks when you apply for a checking account.
 Landlords also use credit reports to determine credit worthiness for a lease agreement.
 Let’s take a closer look at how bankruptcy impacts your credit report.

-How Long Does A Chapter 13 Bankruptcy Stay On Your Credit Report?
+1) How Long Does Chapter 7 Stay On Your Credit Report?

-How Long Does Chapter 7 Stay On Your Credit Report?
+2) How Long Does A Chapter 13 Bankruptcy Stay On Your Credit Report?

-Bankruptcy filings are public record.
+Furthermore, bankruptcy filings are public record.
 Credit reporting agencies routinely check the bankruptcy court records for bankruptcy filings.
-A credit reporting agency should verify that the Social Security Number reported on your bankruptcy case matches the Social Security Number on your credit file.
+A credit reporting agency should verify that the Social Security Number reported on your bankruptcy case matches the Social Security Number on your file.

 Once the credit reporting agency verifies that it was you who filed the Chapter 7 or Chapter 13 case, the agency reports the bankruptcy case on your credit history.